We have better odds of being struck by lightning, killed by a shark or injured by a toilet.

 - 1% of these were hired – 3 candidates

-If you’re looking to hire qualified sales candidates for similar roles using Indeed, your odds are 1 in 100.
+If my math is correct, the odds of hiring qualified sales candidates for similar roles using Indeed are 1 in 100.

 Since we received up to 25 resumes a day, I needed to streamline the resume screening processes even further.